-- The Prime Minister, announced temporary changes to the Canada Summer Jobs program that will help employers hire summer staff and provide young Canadians access to the jobs they need during this unprecedented time.
-(April 8)
+- The Canada Summer Jobs program will help employers hire summer staff and provide young Canadians access to the jobs they need during this unprecedented time.
+(Feb 3, 2021)

 - The temporary (original) wage subsidy for a period of three months equal to 10% of remuneration pay during the period (with maximums) may still be possible for other businesses.

 Opportunities to contribute solutions to COVID-19

 - As part of the Department of National Defence response to the COVID-19 pandemic, the Innovation for Defence Excellence and Security (IDEaS) program is participating in a multi-departmental initiative seeking innovative solutions to COVID-19.
 (May 28, 2020)

 - Ontario Bioscience Innovation Organization (OBIO) announces a Canada-wide call for applications from companies for its Early Adopter Health Network (EAHN) to address COVID-19.
 (May 21, 2020)

 - The Council of Canadian Innovators (CCI) is doing a temperature check on Canada’s tech sector with a fast survey for tech leaders.
 Your feedback will help inform governments across Canada of the current challenges innovators are facing and help shape advocacy regarding Canada’s post-pandemic recovery.
 (May 7, 2020)